2024-learn/DevOps/DevopsBootcamp/terraform/notes.md

   - modules: they are like function definitions.
     - input vars: like function arguments
     - output values: like function return values
+      - to expose/export resource attributes to parent module
     - do not modularize just one resource. group several resources. eg. networking (vpc, subnet, firewall, route table..), ec2(instance, key pair)

+    - project structure
+      - root module
+      - /modules = child modules
+        - child module: a module that is called by another configuration

+    - values are defined in .tfvars file and set as valuables in variables.tf in the root module, the values are passed to the child module as arguments via variables.tf in the child module
     -